All you need to know about new Chelsea signing Noni Madueke

-After enjoying a breakthrough 2020-21 campaign, teenager Madueke has begun this season in blistering form, scoring five times in seven games and also setting up another goal for PSV.
+After enjoying a breakthrough 2020-21 campaign, Madueke began last season in blistering form, scoring five times in seven games and also setting up another goal for PSV.

-Considering the legendary Ruud van Nistelrooy has taken him under his wing and given him extensive lessons in finishing, this explosion of form is perhaps not surprising.
+Considering the legendary Ruud van Nistelrooy has taken him under his wing and given him extensive lessons in finishing, this explosion of form was perhaps not surprising.

-A host of scouts from Premier League clubs, including Leicester, Spurs, United and Wolves, watched the winger face Benfica in last week’s Champions League play-off as well as staff from European giants Bayern Munich and Juventus.
+A host of scouts from Premier League clubs, including Leicester, Spurs, Manchester United and Wolves, watched the winger in PSV’s 2021 Champions League play-off as well as staff from European giants Bayern Munich and Juventus.

 Madueke has also represented England at every level from Under-16 to Under-21 and seems destined to have a bright future in the game.